 - weather info (requires unlock key)

-- ‘time only’ battery saving mode that can automatically kick in for the night or be activated by ‘do not disturb’
+- battery saving mode with minimal display that can automatically kick in for the night or be activated by ‘do not disturb’

-- weekly steps graph with min, max, current and average labels
+- weekly steps and floors graphs with min, max, current and average labels

-- HR or atmospheric pressure graph with min, max, current and average readings (requires unlock key)
+- HR, atmospheric pressure or elevation graph with min, max, current and average readings (requires unlock key)

 - Status icons – phone connection, do not disturb, notifications, alarms

 If you are not familiar with adjusting Connect IQ app settings, please have a look at: https://forums.garmin.com/developer/connect-iq/w/wiki/14/changing-your-app-settings-in-garmin-express-gcm-ciq-mobile-store